tundish/blathnaid/NOTES.rst

 of that Tavern, when the moon was full enough to shine through the bars of the window.

 Only when Gibbous.
 That leaves 7 nights of waning crescent before New Moon.

+T 1
+---

+So Krol said, "I am cursed to be here while there is light from the moon.
+And I may eat only what is offered to me".
+Jack thought about this for a moment and went over to one of the big barrels, which was called 'This'.
+He opened up the tap a little, so it half-filled the tundish below.
+And he passed it to the little imp, who grinned and straight away started drinking it down.

+S 1
+---

+Krol caught sight of Jack's trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
+"Do you know what this one is?", he asked.
+Jack didn't know what he was talking about.
+"This spoke stands for Sensitivity", said Krol.
+"Sensitivity.
+Try to train it.
+It can be cultivated."
+Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

+S 2
+---

 Ingomer
 -------